Piracicaba Sao Paulo, Brazil Travel Guide

 Piracicaba's intercity bus terminal (Rodoviária de Piracicaba) is well-connected.
 Bus travel is a widely used, comfortable, and economical mode of transport in Brazil.
 No long-distance passenger train services operate to Piracicaba.

-Piracicaba is a city not on the coast, so sea or river arrivals are not relevant for public transportation.
+Piracicaba is a city not along the coast, so sea or river arrivals are not relevant for public transportation.
 The Piracicaba River offers leisure boating, fishing, and tours with beautiful views, but these are recreational activities and not a form of public transportation for arriving or departing from the city.

 Plan for last-minute souvenir shopping.
 Be mindful of luggage weight.
 Brazil does not have a VAT refund system for tourists.